Current filter:

 For whānau, there are several opportunities to be involved with the positive mahi that is happening in Whakakī, such as the annual Whakakī Community Rubbish Clean Ups, whānau planting days, working bees at the marae and Whakakī school, various wānanga (spaces of learning and sharing) as well as Outdoor Education School visits.

-Here is a historical blog about Whakakī, capturing community projects and development between August 2017 and March 2020
+More information is available in this historical blog about Whakakī, capturing community projects and development between August 2017 and March 2020.

 We undertake monthly monitoring of five sites in the Whakaki catchment, including two on the main lake, one of the Rahui Channel, and one each of the Waikatuku and Tuhara streams.